JASON-QIAN-0126/LLM-Answer-Navigator/README.md

 ## ✨ Key Features

-### 🎯 **Side Timeline Navigation**
+### 🎯 **Conversation History Navigator (Right Side)**
-- Elegant **vertical timeline** on the right side of the page, each node represents a conversation turn
+- Shows a slim navigation bar on the right; each dot represents **one of your previous prompts in this conversation**
 - **Hover preview** of prompt content (shows first 80 characters)
-- **Click nodes** to instantly jump to corresponding position with highlighting
+- **Click any dot** to instantly jump to that request and its answer, with highlighting
-- Automatically tracks current viewing position, timeline nodes sync in real-time
+- Automatically follows your scroll position so the active dot always matches what you're looking at

 ### ⌨️ **Powerful Keyboard Shortcuts**
 - **Alt + W / Alt + S**: Quickly switch to previous/next answer
 - **Alt + A**: Mark/unmark current conversation (highlight important content)
-- **Alt + D**: Show/hide timeline (collapse when you need to focus)
+- **Alt + D**: Show/hide the right-side history bar (collapse when you need to focus)
 - Supports Mac and Windows, shortcuts are customizable

 ### 📌 **Smart Marking Feature**